Navigation

 What happens during bunion surgery?

 Surgery to remove a bunion usually takes about an hour.
 But the timing depends on which operation you’re having.
-There are more than 100 different types of bunion surgery.
+There are over 100 different types of bunion surgery.
 Your surgeon will discuss which one is best for you.
-This will depend on many things, including the size of your bunion, what you do for work and socially, and your overall health.
+This will depend on many things, including:

 Once the bunion has been removed, your surgeon may use screws or staples to hold everything in place.
 These are usually left in place permanently but can be removed later if necessary.